xXiaoXiang/xXiaoXiang.github.io/_pages/research.md

 Emissions from power plants in China and India contain a myriad of fine particulate matter (PM<sub>2.5</sub>, PM ≤ 2.5 μm in diameter) precursors, posing significant health risks among large, densely settled populations.
 We estimated that 15 million (95% Confidence Interval (CI): 10 to 21 million) years of life lost can be avoided in China each year and 11 million (95% CI: 7 to 15 million) in India by eliminating power generation emissions.
 Priorities in upgrading existing power generating technologies should be given to Shandong, Henan, and Sichuan provinces in China, and Uttar Pradesh state in India due to their dominant contributions to the current health risks.
 [Paper Link](https://www.sciencedirect.com/science/article/pii/S0160412018313369?via%3Dihub) | [Paper Link](https://www.sciencedirect.com/science/article/abs/pii/S004896971500008X?via%3Dihub)

-[Media coverage:](https://www.sciencedaily.com/releases/2018/10/181017172832.htm) <u>Eliminating emissions in India and China could add years to people's lives</u>
+[Media coverage:](https://www.sciencedaily.com/releases/2018/10/181017172832.htm) <i>Eliminating emissions in India and China could add years to people's lives</i>

 </div>
 </div>